HITECHCRIME/HC_SG32_Going_Wrong/README.md

 fucking moth from the past
-did the things that wouldn't last out of cost out of lust ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide tell me more
+did the things that wouldn't last out of cost out of lust ain't asking more pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide tell me more